Do You Like Worms?: Recording

 Most of "Do You Like Worms?" was recorded at one session held on October 18, 1966 at Western Studio.
 During the tracking, Wilson struggled with getting the right sound from bassist Carol Kaye before finally instructing her to strum softer.
 He then said, "I knew I'd find it, if I really searched and reached out."
 In his review of The Smile Sessions for Rolling Stone, David Fricke remarked that this exchange was the "moment in this five-CD ocean of music when you agree with its creator ... that the greatest pop album ever made is still within reach."

 The group overdubbed vocals onto the track on December 21 at Columbia Studio.
 At some point, Wilson began considering the "Bicycle Rider" theme for inclusion in the structure of "Heroes and Villains".
 Further overdubs to the "Bicycle Rider" section were recorded on January 5, 1967.
 The latter session was logged as "Heroes and Villains: Part 2".
 According to historian Keith Badman, the lyrics about the "Sandwich Isles" and "ribbon of concrete" were "apparently not recorded".

-Aftermath
+Aftermath and "Roll Plymouth Rock"

 When the Beach Boys performed "Heroes and Villains" at their concerts in the 1970s, they incorporated the "Bicycle Rider" lyrics from "Do You Like Worms?".
 In 1978, Bruce Johnston told biographer David Leaf that the band's manager James William Guercio had insisted on opening L.A.
 (Light Album) with a Smile track titled "Rock Plymouth Rock/Roll".

 In 2004, Wilson rerecorded "Do You Like Worms" as "Roll Plymouth Rock" for his album Brian Wilson Presents Smile.
 Asked about the title change, Wilson explained, "Because we wanted something a little more appropriate, you know?
 Something that sounded more appropriate."